donsay/RLCMacroReader/README.md

 # RLCMacroReader
 This is a VS2019 CSharp Net Core 3.1 Console app for reading the macros from an RLC Club repeater controller.
-It executes command 054 on macros 200-499 (Automatic) and 500-999 (user defined), and saves the data to text file specified on the command line.
+It executes command 054 on macros 200-499 (Automatic) and 500-999 (User Defined), and saves the data to text file specified on the command line.

 Usage: